yyachi/chelyabinsk/README.md

    document with rule of Roxygen2.
 Do not use |#' | in main code besides the documentation in Roxygen2.

-3. Generate documentation by following commands.
+3. Generate Rdoc by following commands.

 ```
 $ cd ~/devel-godigo/chelyabinsk